microsoft/BuildXL/Documentation/Wiki/DeveloperGuide.md

 The `-minimal` and `-all` flags are shorthands that get translated to more complicated pip filter expressions which are eventually passed to `bxl.exe`

-## Build and Test for macOS and Linux
+## Build and Test for Linux
-BuildXL can be run on Linux and macOS systems via the `bxl.sh` script.
+BuildXL can be run on Linux via the `bxl.sh` script.
 The `--minimal` flag can be passed to run a minimal build (as described in the section above).

 One can also run `./bxl.sh "/f:tag='test'"` to only run the tests.